githedgehog/docs/docs/concepts/overview.md

   * It includes controllers for different CRDs and needs
   * For example, auto assigning VNIs to VPC or generating Agent config
   * Additionally, it's running admission webhook for our CRD APIs
-* Agent is watching for the corresonding Agent CRD in K8s API
+* Agent is watching for the corresponding Agent CRD in K8s API
   * It applies the changes and saves new config locally
   * It reports back some status and information back to API
   * Can perform reinstall and reboot of SONiC